My name is Peter Bengtsson and I'm a web developer. This is my personal blog.

 • Moved to Californa, then South Carolina for the last decade

-I work at GitHub on the Web Systems team (handling React in GitHub among other things).
+I work at GitHub on the React Platform team.
 Prior to that, to that Mozilla and MDN Web Docs.

 The The Mycelium Network Podcast did an interview with me in August 2022.
 Link to episode on Apple and Spotify.